-Superintendent of Schools
+Interim Superintendent of Schools

-In his capacity as Superintendent, Mr. Bollendorf and his administrative team have led multiple initiatives including redistricting, full-day kindergarten, a 1:1 laptop computer deployment for grades 3-12 and distribution of iPads for grades K-2.
-Under his administration, the District has developed a strategic plan to continue its upward trajectory.
-This educational blueprint will guide the District through future budgets and develop multiple new programs with a focus on social and emotional learning, mindfulness, equity, and curriculum-based global learning to help best prepare students for life in the 21st century.
-Additionally, the District has created an Academy model at the high school that includes academic cohorts that will focus on Business Administration & Management, Early Childhood Education, Engineering (STEM), Marketing & Business Leadership, TV Production and Broadcast Journalism and Allied Health
+From his assistant superintendent’s post, Mr. McGee was an integral contributor to multiple District initiatives, including redistricting, full-day kindergarten, a 1:1 laptop computer deployment for grades 3-12, and distribution of iPads for grades K-2.
+He was part of an administrative team that developed a strategic plan to continue the District’s upward trajectory.
+This educational blueprint will guide the District through future budgets and develop multiple new programs, with a focus on social and emotional learning, mindfulness, equity, and curriculum-based global learning to help best prepare students for life in the 21st century.
+Additionally, Mr. McGee assisted in the creation of an Academy model at Washington Township High School that includes academic cohorts focusing on Business Administration & Management, Early Childhood Education, Engineering (STEM), Marketing & Business Leadership, TV Production and Broadcast Journalism, and Allied Health.